 There are a lot of ways to set up a choice board for remote learning, depending on how creative you want to be and how much time you have.

 Below are 7 choice board examples ranging from short and simple to ultimate creativity.

 “Most teachers I know use Google Slides to make choice boards.
 There are lots of fun templates out there”, says Carrie Willis, Technology/STEAM Director from Redlands, CA., “plus, it is fun to add bitmojis to the boards!”

-Google Slides are a great option when you want to get creative.
+Google Slides are a great option for choice board examples when you want to get creative.
 If you’re not familiar with Google Slides, they work just like Powerpoint, but are all online, so you can easily share it with your class.
 Google Slides allow complete freedom to get creative with your theme and add your own backgrounds, images, and add links to anywhere.

 Virtual Makerspace Choice Board